vincentbernat/dashkiosk/docs/usage.rst

    special ``X-Frame-Options`` in the headers forbidding the use of an IFrame.

+ - If you are serving *Dashkiosk* from an HTTPS URL, you cannot display dashboards using HTTP.
+The other way is authorized.
+Hence, it seems just easier to serve Dashkiosk receiver on HTTP.

 The second limitation can be quite annoying.
 Here are some workarounds:

  1. Find an embeddable version of the content.
 Youtube, Google Maps